Mobile

 Google Gives Devs First Look at Android O

-Google on Tuesday unveiled a developer preview of the latest version of its mobile operating system, code named “Android O.”
+Google on Tuesday unveiled a developer preview of the latest version of its mobile operating system, codenamed “Android O.”

 The new OS is designed to improve on battery life and interactive performance of devices, according to Dave Burke, vice president of engineering (Android) at Google.

-Updated developer previews will become available in the coming months, and devs will get a more detailed look at the OS at Google I/O, to be held this May at the company’s Mountain View, Calfornia, headquarters.
+Updated developer previews will become available in the coming months, and devs will get a more detailed look at the OS at Google I/O, to be held this May at the company’s Mountain View, Calif. headquarters.

-“Background limits illustrates how Google is moving ahead to improve battery life on Android devices, and support for new/emerging WiFi functions and specs highlight the company’s efforts to stay on the leading edge of device connectivity,” observed Charles King, principal analyst at Pund-IT.
+“Background limits illustrate how Google is moving ahead to improve battery life on Android devices, and support for new/emerging WiFi functions and specs highlight the company’s efforts to stay on the leading edge of device connectivity,” observed Charles King, principal analyst at Pund-IT.

-Another major new feature is picture-in-picture display for phones and tablets, which allows users to watch a video while they are separately engaged in a chat session or hailing a car ride, for example.
+Another major new feature is a picture-in-picture display for phones and tablets, which allows users to watch a video while they are separately engaged in a chat session or hailing a car ride, for example.

 Sound Quality